 Medicare enrollment periods

-- Initial Enrollment Period: Lasts for seven months, Your sign-up window is from 3 months before your birth month when you turn 65 to 3 months later.
-You have to enroll in Medicare Part A and Part B during this sign-up window to avoid penalties.
+- Initial Enrollment Period: Lasts for seven months; your sign-up window is from 3 months before your birth month when you turn 65 to 3 months later.
+It would be best if you enrolled in Medicare Part A and Part B during this sign-up window to avoid penalties.
 If you don’t register in time, you may have to pay the penalty for parts B and D.

 - Annual Enrollment Period: Anyone can use the Annual Election Period (AEP) to make changes to their Medicare coverage – October 15 to December 7